lawrie/piglowd/README.md

 To run the daemon, just execute piglowd.
 If you run it as a user, without sudo, you must do **gpio load i2c** first.

-Currently only 9 patterns are supported.
+Currently only up to 10 patterns are supported.

-You define a pattern by a line in piglowd.conf.
+You define a pattern by a line in */etc/piglowd/piglowd.conf*.
 The line number is the pattern number.

 You can select a pattern by: **echo n > /tmp/piglowfifo** (where n is the pattern number 0-9).
 You can shut down the daemon by **echo x >/tmp/piglowfifo**.